Te Kunenga ki Pūrehuroa

-Add this to our committed support staff, and you have the best learning environment possible to help you move towards your future.
-We develop curious, world-ready graduates who are entrepreneurial and committed to creating a better world.
+The University has award-winning teachers, well-connected lecturers and world-renowned researchers.
+Add this to our committed support staff and you have the best learning environment to help you move towards your future.

 Piki mai, kake mai, nau mai, haere mai ki Te Kunenga Ki Pūrehuroa

 Massey University’s Tiriti-led strategy has sparked a new focus on supporting tauira Māori achievement.
 This includes Te Rau Tauawhi, the Māori Student Centre, with a team dedicated to helping tauira navigate University life and succeed.

 Te Pūtahi-a-Toi, the School of Māori Knowledge is the cultural heart of the Manawatū campus, while the Pukeahu Marae development project will provide an exciting cultural and learning space at the Wellington campus.

 Tauira Māori are also supported by Māori Student Associations on each campus and Māori student recruitment advisors are available to help with enrolment and career advice.

 Te Rau Puawai Workforce Programme provides bursaries and incredibly successful learning support for students in the field of Māori mental health.

 The Pūhoro Māori STEM Academy is located at both the Manawatū and Auckland campuses.
 The programme is designed to guide secondary school students through NCEA, and prepare them for tertiary study across the fi elds of science, technology, engineering and mathematics.

 To find out what Massey – Te Kunenga Ki Pūrehuroa has to offer Māori students, visit www.massey.ac.nz/maori

 WEBSITE KEY WORD SEARCH: Māori, Māori student advisors, Pūhoro www.massey.ac.nz/maori